How to Get Six Pack Abs Fast – Proven Diet & Workout Plan

 4. Bicycle Crunches

-Lie flat, bring your right elbow to your left knee and vice versa in a cycling motion.
+• How to do: Lie flat, bring your opposite elbow and knee together in a pedaling motion.

 5. Russian Twists

-Tip: Use a dumbbell or medicine ball for added resistance.
+• Tip: Use a dumbbell or medicine ball for extra resistance.

 6. Hanging Knee Raises

-Hang from a pull-up bar, lift your knees to your chest, and slowly lower them.
+• How to do: Hang from a pull-up bar, lift your knees to your chest, and lower slowly.

 Step 5: Add Cardio to Burn Stubborn Fat

-1. Running or Jogging: Excellent for fat loss and improving stamina.
+• Running or Jogging: Great for burning calories and improving endurance.

 Step 6: Prioritize Recovery, Sleep, and Stress Management